Beliavsky/Fortran-code-on-GitHub/README.md

 [NTUSTCFDLAB](https://github.com/HSUAN221/NTUSTCFDLAB): code for 3D flow using projection method with FVM, by HSUAN221.
 Navier Stokes equations are solved for velocity and pressure fields.

+[nuwtun](https://github.com/cpraveen/nuwtun): adjoint code for 1-D and 2-D Euler equations are developed using automatic differentiation tool [Tapenade](http://tapenade.inria.fr:8080/tapenade/index.jsp), by cpraveen.
+A piecemeal approach is used in which the subroutines in the flow solver are differentiated individually and used in an adjoint iterative solver.

 [OFF](https://github.com/szaghi/OFF): solve, numerically, the Navier-Stokes equations of fluid dynamics by means of Finite Volume technique, by szaghi and giacrossi

 [OpenMHD](https://github.com/zenitani/OpenMHD): one/two-dimensional magnetohydrodynamic (MHD) codes, by zenitani